VitinDM/data-science-snippets/README.md

 # 🧠 data-science-snippets

-**data-science-snippets** is a modular, production-ready Python library containing curated, reusable utilities used in the day-to-day workflows of senior data scientists and machine learning engineers.
+**data-science-snippets** is a modular, production-ready Python snippets  containing curated, reusable utilities used in the day-to-day workflows of senior data scientists and machine learning engineers.

 It includes tools for EDA, cleaning, validation, text processing, feature engineering, visualization, model evaluation, time series, and more — organized by task to keep your work clean and efficient.